davewatters/bookclub-ci-pp4/README.md

     -   #### Wireframes
         I did not create wireframes with software like Balsamiq, but I have decided to include pictures of my pencil sketches of my layout design process.
-These do not necessarily represent the final look of the site pages, but are presented here to show how I went about fleshing out my initial thoughts and ideas about how to structure the site before a line of code was written.
+These do not necessarily represent the final look of the site pages.
         <h2 align="center"><img src="readme-docs/wf-main-mobile.jpg"></h2>

     -   #### Database Entity Relationship Diagram